ruanyf/react-demos/README.md

 ## Demo02: Use JavaScript in JSX

-You could use JavaScript in JSX.
+You could also use JavaScript in JSX.
 It takes angle brackets (&lt;) as the beginning of HTML syntax, and curly brackets ({) as the beginning of JavaScript syntax.

 ```js
 var names = ['Alice', 'Emily', 'Kate'];